jbcoe/value_types/DRAFT.md

 or (64.3) `allocator_traits<allocator_type>::propagate_on_container_swap::value`
 is true within the implementation of the corresponding indirect value operation.

-The template parameter `T` of `indirect` must be a non-union class type.
+The template parameter `T` of `indirect` shall be a non-union class type.

 The template parameter `T` of `indirect` may be an incomplete type.